saipriya121/Business-Analytics-with-Qlik/README.md

 Challenges:

 1.Getting Goods to Customers:
 Problems: Inaccurate time keeping of deliveries, drivers using the wrong routes and no real-time tracking for our shipments.
 Bad Effects: High costs, customer dissatisfaction, and inability to meet some orders.

-Keeping Track of What We Have: Problems: Oversupplying items in storage lack of stock at some points and inaccurate product information’s
+2.Keeping Track of What We Have:

-Bad Effects: Heavy investment in maintaining stocks tied up; losing out on sales opportunities; subpar performance.
+Problems: Oversupplying items in storage lack of stock at some points and inaccurate product information’s Bad Effects: Heavy investment in maintaining stocks tied up; losing out on sales opportunities; subpar performance.

-Understanding What Customers Want:
+3.Understanding What Customers Want:
 Problems: Guessing wrong about what people will buy, not really knowing what they like, and not using our resources wisely.
 Bad Effects: Not using our resources in the best way, missing out on growth opportunities, and not making the most of our marketing efforts.

 Business Requirements:

-Data Integration Strategy: Aggregate data from various supply chain sources and centralize. Visualization using Qlik: oCreate intuitive dashboards that are dynamic for easy insights.
+-> Data Integration Strategy: Aggregate data from various supply chain sources and centralize.

+-> Visualization using Qlik: Create intuitive dashboards that are dynamic for easy insights.

-Advanced Analytics for Optimization: Analyzing historical logistics data to optimize transportation routes.
+-> Advanced Analytics for Optimization: Analyzing historical logistics data to optimize transportation routes.

-Real-Time Tracking and Monitoring:  Put in place real-time tracking solutions, thereby reducing lead times and cutting costs.
+-> Real-Time Tracking and Monitoring: Put in place real-time tracking solutions, thereby reducing lead times and cutting costs.

-Real-Time Analytics for Quick Decisions:  Use up-to-date information to make instant decisions as conditions change unexpectedly or otherwise.
+-> Real-Time Analytics for Quick Decisions:  Use up-to-date information to make instant decisions as conditions change unexpectedly or otherwise.

 Literature Survey Insights: Research shows that using data analytics can totally transform traditional supply chain practices.
 Tools like Qlik make it so much easier to see what's going on and make better predictions.
 Companies in all sorts of industries have seen big improvements in their operations after using these tools.
 But there can still be challenges, like managing data and making sure everyone in the company is on board with using data to make decisions.